By Jessica Blanchard

 Okay, now on to the good stuff.
 Yes, there are foods that make you feel hotter – they generally make the pH of the body more acidic, cause us to secrete more acidic secretions, and raise the body temperature.

 A key principle is that these foods are not inherently bad.
 They are simply better for you when it is cold outside.
 Learning to use food as a therapy is a key principle of ayurveda.
 No food in its natural state is BAD.
 The fundamental principle is does the food help you, hurt you, or have a neutral effect.
+Whether you want to build muscle, lose fat or anything in between, we have the perfect meal plan waiting for you.
+All meals are made with the perfect balance of Protein, Fats and Carbohydrates specific to you goals and are only made only from fresh and natural ingredients, always.
+My Prep meal preps also offer a ‘bespoke’ option, where we can alter our meals plan for you depending on factors such as your goals and dietry requirements for example your religious beliefs or intolerences just to name a few.

 Three groups to watch to avoid increasing your heat: